Content Related To 'Product Liability'

 Although it is most known and used for the protection of car buyers, lemon laws also can extend to other products such as computers and televisions.
 Lemon law is an area of consumer-protection law that enables an automotive customer to return a defective new car to the manufacturer.
 If the manufacturer refuses to accept the […]

 Lea en español You can take all the necessary precautions—pay close attention while you are driving, carefully research products before you buy them, seek the best medical care—and you can still experience the life-changing consequences of a personal injury.
-When you can’t work because of someone else’s carelessness, or need extensive medical treatment because of […]
+When you cannot work because of someone else’s carelessness, or need extensive medical treatment because of […]